 Limits for members and items

 A shared drive can contain a maximum of 400,000 files and folders.

-For ease of use, we recommend that you keep shared drives well below the strict limit.
-Users of shared drives with too many files might have difficulty organizing and finding items, or ignore much of the content.
+We recommend that you keep shared drives well below the strict limit.
+Users of shared drives with too many files might have difficulty organizing and finding items or ignore much of the content.

 Individual users can only upload 750 GB each day between My Drive and all shared drives.
 Users who reach the 750-GB limit or upload a file larger than 750 GB cannot upload additional files that day.
 Uploads that are in progress will complete.
 The maximum individual file size that you can upload or synchronize is 5 TB.

 A given file within a shared drive can be directly shared with a maximum of 100 groups.

 A folder in a shared drive can support up to 20 levels of nested folders.

 We do not recommend creating a large number of folders in one shared drive.
 Users might have difficulty organizing and finding content.
 Instead, you can organize content into multiple shared drives.